 In this article, you'll find some advice on turning your property into a mini bird sanctuary.
 These are lessons I've learned over the years, and I'll cover everything from choosing the right seed to avoiding unwanted bird feeder visitors.

 It is even good for the environment when we make our yards into bird-friendly habitat.
 We tend to value songbirds just for their attractive colors and music, but the fact is the little feathered guys play important roles in nature.

 Put Up a Bird Feeder

-Putting up a simple bird feeder is the first step, and an easy way to bring more birds to your yard.
-For many backyard birders this is the only step they choose to talk, and it is a great way to get started in bird watching.
+Putting up a simple bird feeder is the first step and an easy way to bring more birds to your yard.
+For many backyard birders, this is the only step they choose to take, and it is a great way to get started in bird watching.